MasonStooksbury/Free-Games/README.md

 Finally, a warm thank you to:
   - Andriesmenze for fixing the script to work in the EU due to certain pop-ups that I wasn't seeing.
 Their work is very appreciated!
   - Steve-Tech for adding some code to click the "Sign in with Epic Games" that apparently shows up now.
-  - Spifffff for modifying the Xpath for the cookies banner, and for noticing that EGS requires email-only for logging in now
+  - Spifffff for modifying the Xpath for the cookies banner, for noticing that EGS requires email-only for logging in now, and for modifying the script to work with the games carousel that shows up sometimes

 Hope you enjoy!
   - Mason Stooksbury <><

 ### Updates!
-(05/30/2020)
+(06/02/2020)
-  - Thanks to Spifffff for modifying the Xpath for the cookies banner, and for noticing that EGS requires email-only for logging in now!
+  - Thanks to Spifffff for all of their hard work on the the games carousel.
+The script is now able to navigate thru the carousel if it shows up and grab the games from there!

 # Setup